ralph-mcardell/sh-utils/doc/sh_test.md

 # Sh_test : Simple unit tests for sh script library modules

-The *sh_utils* shell language library module provides a basic unit test framework.
+The *sh_test* shell language library module provides a basic unit test framework.
 Its primary reason to be was the need to provide unit tests for the other shell language library modules in *sh_utils*.

 ## Installation